SilverDecisions/SilverDecisions/README.md

 Software for creating and analyzing decision trees.

-If you are a SilverDecisions user please visit project [Wiki](https://github.com/bkamins/SilverDecisions/wiki).
+If you are a SilverDecisions user please visit project [website](http://www.silverdecisions.pl) or [Wiki](https://github.com/bkamins/SilverDecisions/wiki).

 ## Developer quick start guide